-Students admitted to the Clinical Ph.D.
-Program must complete a total of 90 credits of coursework in academic psychology and clinical practice.
+Students admitted to the Clinical PhD Program must complete a total of 90 credits of coursework in academic psychology and clinical practice.

-The 90 credit program leading to a Ph.D. in Clinical Psychology is completed in two stages.
-The first 30 credits lead to the M.A. degree in General Psychology.
+The 90-credit program leading to a PhD in Clinical Psychology is completed in two stages.
+The first 30 credits lead to the MA degree in General Psychology.
 The remaining 60 credits are required for completion of doctoral work.

-Students in their first year of the Clinical Psychology Ph.D. program are required to do practica at The New School-Beth Israel Center for Clinical Training and Research for which they may receive one credit for both Fall and Spring semesters.
-Second year students can receive one credit for continuing to see patients at the Brief Psychotherapy Research Program for both fall and spring semesters.
-Placements are available in subsequent years of the program as well and are coordinated through course instructors and through The New School-Beth Israel Center director.
+Students in their first year of the Clinical Psychology PhD program are required to do practica at The New School-Psychotherapy Program (NSPP) for which they may receive one credit for both Fall and Spring semesters.
+Second year students can receive one credit for continuing to see patients at the New School Psychotherapy Program (NSPP) for both fall and spring semesters.
+Placements are available in subsequent years of the program as well and are coordinated through course instructors and through the NSPP director.